freenas/freenas-docs/userguide/system.rst

 iXsystems.
 This process can take several minutes while information is collected and sent.

-After the new ticket is created, a clickable URL to the `iXsystems Support page <https://support.ixsystems.com/>`__ is shown for viewing or updating with more information.
+After the new ticket is created, a clickable URL to the ticket is shown for viewing or updating with more information.
+An `iXsystems Support <https://support.ixsystems.com/>`__ account is required to view the ticket.
 Clicking the URL prompts to log in or register with the support portal.

 .. index:: Proactive Support